appdev-lessons/presenting-your-project/content.md

 Please create a presentation deck using [Google Slides](https://workspace.google.com/products/slides/), or whatever service you prefer; but whatever you choose, you must be able to share a link with us **that does not require signing in**.
 In other words, **anyone with the link** should be able to view the slides.

+- Did you create slides for your presentation?
+- Yes
+  - Great job!
+- No
-- Enter your presentation slides URL
+  - Please create your slides before continuing.
-{: .free_text #presentation_slides_url title="Presentation Slides URL" points="1" answer="1" }
+{: .choose_best #presentation_slides title="Presentation Slides URL" points="1" answer="1" }

 <div class="alert alert-danger mt-2">

-After you submit the URL here, return to Canvas and submit the URL again in the assignment "Submit Slides URL".
+Return to Canvas and submit the presentation slides URL in the assignment "Submit Slides URL".

 An instructor will provide additional feedback on your submission there.